galleonli/paper-agent/README.md

 **Your Daily Precision feed for arXiv papers—interest-first, explainable, and self-hosted.**

-*Discover new papers from arXiv, filter by seeds & keyphrases, rank with an explainable policy (deterministic or LinUCB + diversity), and get a short “why this paper” plus optional research-focused notes for each pick.
-Slack brief + full local notes + BibTeX/RIS.
-One YAML config.
-Optional AutoTune for bandit hyperparameters.
+*Discover papers from arXiv (seeds & keyphrases, explainable bandit + diversity) and ingest Google Scholar Alert emails in a separate inbox.
+Get a short “why this paper,” optional research notes, Slack brief, local notes, and BibTeX/RIS—all from one YAML config.
+Optional AutoTune.
 No vendor lock-in.*

 [**Quick start**](#quick-start) · [**Features**](#features) · [**Configuration**](#configuration) · [**Outputs**](#outputs) · [**Tuning (advanced)**](#tuning-advanced)